Skip to main content

 If the machine you run these commands from are not a node of the network, you’d need to append the following to your commands:

-Refer to the bottom of this page for the list of available RPC endpoints.
+Refer to the RPC endpoints page for the list of available RPC endpoints.

 Most commands support --evm-rpc flag to specify custom RPC endpoints.
 The default is http://localhost:8545.